CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 # 2 - Vertical Slice

 In this chapter, we'll build our first application feature.
-We'll follow the practice of outside-in test driven development: write a failing end-to-end test, watch it fail, then build out the functionality with unit tests using multiple red-green-refactor cycles.
+We'll follow the practice of outside-in test driven development: write a failing end-to-end test, watch it fail, then build out the functionality with unit tests using multiple inner red-green-refactor cycles.
 We'll also see the principle of "write the code you wish you had" in action.

 Our next story in Trello is: